 Research Interests: macroeconomics, financial markets, quantitative macro-finance models, corporate investment and leverage

 PhD, University of Rochester, 1997; MA, University of Rochester, 1997; BS, Nova SBE, Portugal, 1991

 Joao F. Gomes is the Howard Butcher III, Professor of Finance and Senior Vice Dean of Research, Centers, and Academic Initiatives at the Wharton School of the University of Pennsylvania.
-He is an expert on the links between corporate policies, financial markets developments and the macroeconomy.
+Expert on the linkages between corporate policies, financial markets and the macroeconomy.

 Professor Gomes first joined the Wharton School in 1997.
-He was a Visiting Professor of Finance at the London Business School between 2009 and 2011.
-In addition, Professor Gomes has visited several other universities and research centers, including the University of British Columbia in Canada, the New University of Lisbon in Portugal.
+Was a Visiting Professor of Finance at the London Business School between 2009 and 2011.
+In addition, Professor Gomes visited several international universities and research centers, including Goethe University in Germany, the University of British Columbia in Canada, the New University of Lisbon in Portugal.
 He is currently also a visiting scholar the Federal Reserve Bank of Philadelphia.
-Earlier in his career he served as an ad-hoc economic advisor to the Ministry of Industry of Portugal.
+Earlier in his career he served as an economic advisor in the Ministry of Industry of Portugal.